-Look for plastic darning needles at the craft store.
+- Look for plastic darning needles at the craft store, or order these from Amazon.
 You want one that’s pretty pointy, but plastic is safer.

+- Pop in small batches.
 Once the kernels cool off they start to get a little tougher.
-If it gets too difficult, try a fresh batch.
+If it gets too difficult, try a fresh batch. (check out our DIY microwave popcorn post for a tip on how to do that on the cheap with NO MESS.)

-Start each strand with a button or a popcorn kernel tied to the end of the thread.
+- Start each strand with a button, a pony bead, or a popcorn kernel tied to the end of the thread.
 If you just knot the thread it’s likely to pull through.

-Keep the strands short, to match young attention spans.
+- Keep the strands short, to match young attention spans.
+This will also help reduce snarling… in the thread and in frustrated kiddos.

-Last, but not least, don’t set your heart on finished strings of photo worthy popcorn.
-My kid are his off the thread.
+- Remember this may not be Pin-worthy.
+Don’t set your heart on finished strings of photo worthy popcorn.
+My kid immediately ate his off the thread.
 This is very much a “process not the product” activity!